 Equipment You Will Need

 To make the crispiest potato skins, you'll need an air fryer.
-If you don't already have an air fryer, you can find many models for under a hundred bucks.
+You can find many models for under a hundred bucks if you don't already have an air fryer.

 What Goes With Air Fryer Loaded Potato Skins

 Just about anything goes well with potato skins.
-If you are not serving the skins as appetizers with the dipping sauce, potato skins make an ideal side for steak or BBQ chicken.
+Potato skins are ideal for steak or BBQ chicken if you are not serving the skins as appetizers with the dipping sauce.

 A loaded potato skin or two can turn a bowl of soup into a complete meal.

-What's the Best Way to Reheat Potato Skins in the Air Fryer
+What's the Best Way to Reheat Leftover Potato Skins in the Air Fryer

 To avoid burning the toppings, check the skins after five minutes to see if they are hot enough for you.